in2workspace/dome-iac/wallet/prod/identity-provider/README.md

 Keycloak's configuration has been customized to fit the specific needs of the Wallet application.
 This customization is carried out through a Realm, a configuration that defines how users are authenticated and authorized and what resources they have available.

 ## WalletIdP REALM Configuration
-For our Wallet application, we've set up a custom REALM named "WalletIdP".
+For our Wallet application, we've set up a custom REALM named "wallet".
 Below are the specific configurations of our REALM:

 ### Client Register Configuration:
 - **Client Name:** user-registry-client